montegoulding/lcVCS/README.md

 * By sending a pull request you are agreeing to the *Developer's Certificate of Origin* found in `DCO.txt`

 ##GitHub Search
 lcVCS includes a GitHub search for lcVCS based projects.
-If you want your project to appear in the list you just need to include lcVCS and LiveCode somewhere in the README, description or name of the repo.
+If you want your project to appear in the list you just need to include lcVCS and LiveCode somewhere in the README of the repo.
+Just write something like `This is project uses lcVCS to enable VCS support in a LiveCode project`.